 Our lack of ability to reason ourselves into certainty regarding philosophical truths, and our weakness in changing our behavior according to our beliefs, is used to undermine it in the aforementioned article by Fish:

 But if you say to yourself, "I believe that what is true is what corresponds to the independently specified facts," or, alternatively, "I believe that truths are internal to historically emergent and revisable frames of reference or interpretive communities," nothing follows with respect to any issue except the issue of which theory of truth is the correct one.
 That is to say, whatever theory of truth you might espouse will be irrelevant to your position on the truth of a particular matter because your position on the truth of a particular matter will flow from your sense of where the evidence lies, which will in turn flow from the authorities you respect, the archives you trust, and so on.
-It is theories of truth on that general level that I refer to when I say that philosophy doesn't matter.
+It is theories of truth on that general level that I refer to when I say that philosophy doesn't matter.--"Truth But No Consequences"

 Mr. Lynch appears to be arguing against this position in his article--at least, he appears to think that he is.
 But his statements betray a complete agreement with this viewpoint.
 The argument is not whether or not Truth is dead--we've already buried it.
 The argument is whether or not the concept of truth is useful.
 Mr. Fish says no. Mr. Lynch: